New Student Program Staff

 When not at work, she is gardening, hiking, making photographs, or listening to music.

 Design and Publications, New Student Programs

 In 2011, Larissa joined New Student Programs.
 In her current role, she designs communications such as the August and January Orientation Guides, Family Guide, and First-Year Family Weekend Guide.
-She also designs posters, brochures, exhibitions, promotional giveaways, and an email newsletter for the Tatkon Center.
-Her design work also includes marketing pieces for the Cornell Chimes and maintaining the NSP website, and event support for New Student Orientation and Family Weekend.
+She also designs posters, brochures, exhibitions, promotional giveaways, and email newsletters for the Tatkon Center.
+Her work also includes designing marketing pieces for the Cornell Chimes, maintaining the NSP website, and event support for New Student Orientation and Family Weekend.

 Assistant Director, New Student Programs